waltforme/kealm/README.md

 # kealm

-Kubernetes at the Edge Application Lifecycle Management.
+Kubernetes Edge Application Lifecycle Management.

 At this time this project is a simple PoC based on the [Open Cluster Management](https://open-cluster-management.io) project (OCM).
 The PoC allows to create *virtual hub* instances, each running a subset of OCM Hub components.
 This allows to easily provision multiple virtual hub instances on a kubernetes host.